Automated glazing systems now available from minimal windows

 When specifying automated systems consideration must be given to the possibility of the inhabitant locking themselves out whilst the remote control is inside.
 For that reason, number code switches or fingerprint scanners are available to be installed on the outside of the doors.

-Motorised sliding doors must conform to the Machinery Directive 2006/42/EC.
-Due to the risk analysis of these large format sliding doors the below are the two options for operation and control:
+Motorised sliding glass doors must conform to the Machinery Directive 2006/42/EC.
+Due to the risk analysis of these large-format sliding doors the below are the two options for operation and control:

 The sliding door moves only when the pushbutton is pressed and stops immediately when it is released.
 The operator must watch the doors as they are closed to determine and ensure safety.